hunt3ri/terragen/README.md

-# py-tfvars
+# terravarmer
-This project generates and applies terraform tfvars file.
-Config is specified in the config directory.
+This project generates and applies terraform tfvars files to enable you to configure and control sophisticated AWS architectures.

+Config is read from the local ```config``` directory.
 [Config is controlled by the hydra framework, check the docs for examples](https://hydra.cc/docs/intro/)

 ## Running